OnsenUI/react-onsenui/README.md

 # React Components for Onsen UI

-[Onsen UI](https://onsen.io) is a UI component library for hybrid mobile apps.
+[Onsen UI](https://onsen.io/2/) is a UI component library for hybrid mobile apps.
 It provides components for navigation, forms, tabs, Material Design, infinite lists and much more.

+To learn how to use these components, please refer to [the documentation](https://onsen.io/v2/docs/guide/react/index.html).

-Please check out our [kitchensink example](https://github.com/OnsenUI/react-onsenui-kitchensink) to learn how to use this.
+You can also check out our [kitchensink example](https://github.com/OnsenUI/react-onsenui-kitchensink) to learn how to use this.

 Or you can [click here](http://onsenui.github.io/react-onsenui-kitchensink/demo.html) for a quick demo.

+The main [Onsen UI repo](https://github.com/OnsenUI/OnsenUI) contains the CSS and core JS library for these components.
+Please star it if you like it!

 ## Using Onsen UI with npm